 European Regional Development Fund 2014-2020’s Low Carbon Across the South East (LoCASE) project helps businesses tackle and adapt to climate change.
 The fund aims to reduce costs by cutting emissions and to promote the opportunities of the low carbon market.
-To help achieve this goal, grants of up to £10,000 are available to small and medium businesses in the South East.
+To help achieve this goal, grants of up to £20,000 are available to small and medium enterprises (SME) in the South East.

 To be eligible for support, businesses must meet the following criteria: